 Welo Opal Cutting Tips from Daniel Bresien: I have purchased small parcels from several vendors over the years and have used the following procedure with about 50% of the stones being cuttable.

-1) Grind off all non opal crust.
+1) Grind off all non opal crust or matrix.
 Inspect stone and saw through or grind away any non-opal inclusions.

 2) Immerse in water over night.
 Let dry 2 – 3 days.
 Repeat.